-Opinion: A recent report has indicated that Facebook intends to begin monetising videos via 'mid-roll' -- short video ads that will cut in after 20 seconds of a video.
-The revenue from these ads will be split with the creator through a system similar to YouTube's -- which is hugely problematic when so many popular videos on Facebook don't actually belong to the people who uploaded them.
+Opinion: A recent report let on that Facebook intends to begin monetising videos via 'mid-roll', short video ads that cut in after watching 20 seconds of a video.
+The revenue from these ads would be split with the creator through a system similar to YouTube's - which is hugely problematic when many of Facebook's most watched videos don't actually belong to the people who uploaded them.

-The new development was first reported by Recode, citing "industry sources", though the core of the news is not new.
-Facebook has been talking about monetising videos for some time, and it's only become more likely since last year, when it renewed its focus on video quite aggressively.
+The new development was first reported by Recode, citing anonymous "industry sources", though the core of the news is not new.
+Facebook has been talking about monetising videos for some time and it's only become more likely since last year, when it aggressively renewed its focus on video.

-This wasn't without its problems, of course.
-Facebook came under fire for over-representing video view time to advertisers, and potentially still counting many 'false positives' thanks to videos autoplaying as users scrolled through their feeds.
-Later, a study revealed that video ads on Facebook are seen for a far shorter time than video ads on YouTube and other competitors.
-But there's one issue with Facebook video that not many have yet touched on.
+This recentring wasn't without its problems, of course.
+Facebook first came under fire for over-representing video view time to advertisers, potentially counting many 'false positives' when videos autoplayed as users scrolled through their feeds.
+A later study revealed that video ads on Facebook are seen for a far shorter time than video ads on YouTube and other competitors.

-Late last year, I was scrolling through my Facebook feed when a video popped up.
+Late last year a video popped up as I scrolled through my Facebook feed, not an uncommon occurrence since the algorithm changed to preference them.
 The thumbnail showed a freeze-frame from Shrek, the description merely said "hey now".
-Expecting some kind of Shrek-related joke, I clicked, only to see the Dreamworks logo pre-roll, the beginning of the movie and, unbelievably, the entire movie.
+Expecting some kind of Shrek-related joke I clicked, only to see the Dreamworks logo pre-roll play through to the beginning of the movie and, unbelievably, the entire rest of the film.
 Right there on Facebook.

-It's not just Hollywood movies that fall victim to these thefts -- the problem of so-called 'freebooting' goes much deeper, and while Dreamworks will probably recover, it's especially harmful to smaller independent creators who rely on YouTube revenue to get by.
-Often videos that get a few thousand views on YouTube will go on to receive tens of millions when ripped and reuploaded by Facebook viral 'celebrities' and aggregate meme pages -- usually without credit of course.
+Granted Dreamworks can probably afford to lose a couple thousand views on a 16 year old film, but unfortunately it's not just Hollywood movies that fall victim to these thefts.
+The problem of so-called 'freebooting' goes much deeper, and is especially harmful to smaller independent creators who rely on YouTube revenue to get by.
+Often videos that get a few thousand views on YouTube will go on to receive tens of millions when ripped and reuploaded by Facebook viral 'celebrities' and aggregate meme pages - almost always without any form of credit, of course.

 It quickly racked up almost 600,000 shares and a staggering 30 million views.
-Meanwhile, the person who actually "made this", James Covenant, was left with only 870,000 views on his original video -- nothing to sniff at, of course, but completely dwarfed by the stolen Facebook video.
-The YouTube comments all reflect frustration at the Facebook freebooters: "I'm gonna have to resort to watermarks in my future videos", says the top comment from James himself, while others are similarly angry: "Facebook videos are a joke; I wanted to link this and had a feeling the real creator was out there somewhere."
+Meanwhile, the person who actually "made this", James Covenant, was left with only 870,000 views on his original video.
+That figure is nothing to sniff at of course, but the numbers are completely dwarfed by the stolen Facebook video.
+The YouTube comments all reflect a similar kind of frustration at the high-profile Facebook freebooters: "I'm gonna have to resort to watermarks in my future videos", says the top comment from James himself, while others are similarly angry: "Facebook videos are a joke; I wanted to link this and had a feeling the real creator was out there somewhere."

 Of course, BIG CAT wasn't the only one to have ripped off James' video.
-If you search "Smashmouth Disney" or any similar term on Facebook, you'll come up with hundreds of copies of the same video, some with 30 views, some with 3 million.
-Some go as far as crediting James by name, while others instead use the view-hungry video vehicle to redirect people to their Instagram or Snapchat, or even to a store where they sell their own merchandise.
+If you search "Smashmouth Disney" on Facebook you'll come up with hundreds of copies of the same video, some with 30 views, others with 3 million.
+Some go as far as half-heartedly crediting James by name, while others just use the view-hungry video vehicle to direct people to their own Instagram or Snapchat, or even to a store where they sell their own merchandise.

-It's also deliberately difficult to report a post for copyright infringement -- you have to click through 10 different screens just to get to the copyright report form, many of which are repeated questions and deliberately obfuscated links.
+It's difficult to report a post for copyright infringement on Facebook, a process that feels quite deliberately convoluted.
+You have to click through 10 different screens just to get to the copyright report form, many of which are repeated questions and deliberately obfuscated links.
 All this brings you to a form which then promises to share details such as your name and email address with the page that you are in the process of attempting to report.
-Even if you have the patience to go through this process, trying to track down all instances of infringement with Facebook's admittedly handy but ultimately unreliable Graph Search is next to impossible.
+Even if you have the patience to go through this process, trying to track down all instances of infringement with Facebook's sometimes handy but ultimately unreliable Graph Search is next to impossible.

 Disney Characters Sing "All Star" by Smash Mouth wasn't the first victim of this social culture, and it certainly won't be the last.
-Just search "who made this?" on Facebook and you can see just how many videos are stolen and re-uploaded with a 'cute' caption demanding to know who the genius behind said video is, while simultaneously siphoning off all of the original creators' views.
+A quick search for the freebooter caption of choice "who made this?" on Facebook reveals just how many videos are stolen and re-uploaded with a the endearing phrase.
+The uploaders seem to long to know who the absolute genius behind said video is, while simultaneously siphoning off all of the original creators' views.

-Of course, it's worth a mention that Facebook recently introduced its own copyright management system that's quite similar to YouTube's Content ID.
+Of course, it's worth a mention that Facebook has recently introduced a copyright management system similar to YouTube's Content ID.
 It's called Rights Manager, and is available to creators on an application-only basis.
 How strict the approval process is is not clear, as Facebook does not clarify beyond "we are accepting partners into Rights Manager on the basis of their needs."